rolux/gtamaplib-vc/README.md

 `optimizer/chain.json` is a plain ordered list of camera names.
 Each camera has a matching config file in `optimizer/configs/` that lists the landmarks, rays, and objects used for that calibration step.

-Run one optimizer step with:
+Run one step of this optimizer chain with:

 ```bash
 python3 optimize.py --step 1
 ```

-The default local and global optimizer limits are 2000 steps.
+The default local and global optimizer limits are 2000 function evaluations.
 They can be changed with:

 ```bash
 python3 optimize.py --step 1 --max-steps-local 2000 --max-steps-global 2000